Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Experiments Page Budget: 2.5pg Status: TSA drafted

 Table~\ref{tab:ablations} shows that both additions are necessary for \toolname{}'s success.
 Turning off LSW (column 2), makes the performance suffer considerably.
 This shows that learning accurate unweighted returns is necessary to drive correct gradient updates.
 When we turn on \textbf{LSW} and turn off \textbf{DDPO} (column 3), we see that the performance improves significantly but it still does not fully approximate the whole front.
 In both cases, the policies converged prematurely to a single point front in the Humanoid environment.
 For Hopper and Ant the combination of low HV, EU and SP values shows that they discovered an inferior Pareto front compared to \toolname{}.
 These experiments show that both innovations are necessary to learn robust policies that approximate a high quality Pareto Front in the single-policy MORL setting.

-Further, Appendix~\ref{sec:lambda_div} presents an ablation over the loss scaling parameter $\lambda_{\text{div}}$, showing that while the diversity regularizer itself is essential, the discovered front is robust to the precise value of $\lambda_{\text{div}}$.
-An ablation on the $\alpha$ parameter also shows that the scaling parameter does not affect the results, unless it is explicitly turned off, which results in collapse, or set to a very high value, which diminishes the KL term.

-\textbf{Limitations.} While \toolname{} demonstrates strong performance on the evaluated benchmarks, it is not universally applicable to all MORL settings.
-A key limitation arises from the diversity regularizer, which explicitly encourages distinct behaviors for distinct preference vectors.
-This assumption may not hold in environments with highly discrete or piecewise-constant Pareto fronts, such as FruitTree-style domains, where multiple preference weights can correspond to the same optimal policy.
-In such cases, enforcing behavioral separation may be unnecessary or even counterproductive.

-In contrast, many continuous control problems exhibit smooth Pareto fronts, where changes in preference naturally induce changes in optimal behavior.
-In these settings, the diversity regularizer aligns well with the underlying structure of the problem and helps prevent policy collapse, enabling a single preference-conditioned policy to recover a broad and well-distributed set of trade-offs.
-The empirical results suggest that \toolname{} is particularly well suited to such continuous, real-world domains.
+Further ablations with $\lambda_{div}, \alpha$ and noise scale show \toolname{}'s resistance to hyperparameters.